 Go to Home Page Go to Dameron-Damron Family Association Go to Maternal Lineage Page

 Captain John DAMRON Sr., and his brothers apparently were among one of the first generations to eliminate the "e" from the family name.
 Some theorize that this was a device to differentiate the family that supported the colonies from those backing England during the Revolutionary War.
 Some lines later returned the "e" to the name but many retained the shorter form.
-(NOTE: Circumstantial evidence strongly backs the theory that John was the son of Moses Damron and Aggie Owl.
-Some researchers have reported that his father was William Dameron but have not provided any sources to substantiate that claim.
-This site will consider John as the son of Moses.
+Circumstantial evidence strongly backed that John was the son of Moses Damron and Aggie Owl.
+Fortunately, DNA test resuts have shown the I am a descendant of John and Anna.
 He and Anna were definitely in Russell County, Virginia, when Moses and Aggy were there.
-In RUSSELL COUNTY, VIRGINIA DEED BOOK 2 (1795 - 1798): "page 467 - December 16, 1797 between John Damron & Anne and James Bush & Austen Bush...on the waters of Clinch River...170 ac...part of a survey granted to James Osborn by patent dated July 5, 1785...Beginning in a sinkhole corner to David Cowans land...running up the branch to the fork of the branch...to the line of Abraham McClenen...on Henry Hamlins line...Signed: John Damron & Anney Damron.
+In RUSSELL COUNTY, VIRGINIA DEED BOOK 2 (1795 - 1798): " page 467 - December 16, 1797 between John Damron & Anne and James Bush & Austen Bush...on the waters of Clinch River...170 ac...part of a survey granted to James Osborn by patent dated July 5, 1785...Beginning in a sinkhole corner to David Cowans land...running up the branch to the fork of the branch...to the line of Abraham McClenen...on Henry Hamlins line...Signed: John Damron & Anney Damron.
 No witnesses."
 Other county records shown John interacting with Moses, and Lazarus Damron in Russell County which supports that John was the son of Moses and Aggy.---CCC)

 During the Revolutionary War, he joined the 9th Virginia Regiment of the Continental Line.
 This unit, made up of expert Virginian marksmen, was the famous Morgan's Riflemen.
 John's service record shows that he was at the battle of Gooch's Bridge, Delaware, in August 1777.
 This was reportedly the first battle actually fought under the Stars and Stripes although this claim has never been authenticated.
 The flag had been adopted on 14 July 1777.
 That engagement was followed by the Battle of Brandywine on 11 September.
 In the Battle of Germantown in October, John was taken prisoner by the British.